shahfasal/gnn-example/README.md

 3) We execute the "model-test.py" file to generate the model on data created.
 4) We have included requirements.txt file in order to check the libraries we are using

-Note there can be other ways to achieve this but this approach suits our setup
+Note there can be other ways to achieve this but this approach suits our setup.
+Also please note in discussion with pyg team maintainer has asked to install pytorch-geometric from master <pip install git+https://github.com/pyg-team/pytorch_geometric.git>